grange85/everythings-swirling/_posts/2025-04-07-hitch-37-under-capricorn-1949.md

 {% ahfowimage "https://cdn.grange85.co.uk/swirling/hitch/under-capricorn-charles-and-hattie.jpg" "Charles and Hattie" %}

 ... but it pulls you in, for so many reasons from the big ones, Ingrid Begrman being the biggest, to the little ones, Cecil Parker being so... well...
-Cecil-Parker-y).
+Cecil-Parker-y.

 {% ahfowimage "https://cdn.grange85.co.uk/swirling/hitch/under-capricorn-cecil-parker.jpg" "Cecil Parker being Cecil Parker-y" %}